Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 10% of Americans follow a largely vegetarian diet, which is 22.8 million people.
 I know that my friends tend to prefer ordering vegetarian dishes when we eat out. (source)

-The US Has a Total Vegan Share of 4% (Statista Consumer Insights)
+The US has a Total Vegan Share of 4% (Statista Consumer Insights)

 Choosing vegetarian meals is about 4% of the global market when considering vegetarians in America.
 Vegetarian dishes are being served in American restaurants more often, which has helped increase the move to veganism.